JetBrains/teamcity-documentation/topics/artifacts-migration-tool.md

 [//]: # (title: Artifacts Migration Tool)
 [//]: # (auxiliary-id: Artifacts Migration Tool)

 TeamCity provides a command-line tool dedicated to automatic migration of [build artifacts](build-artifact.md) from one storage to another.
-Currently, it supports migration from a local storage to Amazon S3.
+Currently, the tool supports migration from a local storage to Amazon S3.

+To get the tool, go to __Project Settings | Artifacts Storage__ and use the _Download artifacts migration tool_ link in the top right corner of the page.

 ## Prerequisites